Tuscany & Spring, what an amazing duo!

 4. Spring food festivals & culinary tours: the Tuscan culture of food

 Many typical products of Tuscany are the "special" guests of many festivals all over the region.
 How about embarking on a culinary tour to discover Tuscan specialties while exploring some of the most fascinating places of the region?
-You can start in Mugello, which will host the Sagra del Cinghiale and Tortello (festival dedicated to wild boar and fresh handmade pasta filled up with meat or ricotta cheese and spinach; March 4-5 and 11-12) and then on to Chianti for the Sagra delle Frattaglie (where "frattaglie" stands for lampredotto, trippa and stufato, classical dishes of the Tuscan culinary tradition - Strada in Chianti, March 12 and 13) and don't forget Volterra, with its Sagra del Tartufo Marzuolo on the first weekend of April
+You can start in Mugello, which will host the Sagra del Cinghiale and Tortello (festival dedicated to wild boar and fresh handmade pasta filled up with meat or ricotta cheese and spinach, generally held in March) and then on to Chianti for the Sagra delle Frattaglie (where "frattaglie" stands for lampredotto, trippa and stufato, classical dishes of the Tuscan culinary tradition - Strada in Chianti, generally organized in March) and don't forget Certaldo and Volterra, with their Sagra del Tartufo Marzuolo on March.

 5. Domenicalmuseo...Free Culture for everyone!